weituo12321/PREVALENT/README.md

 # Prevalent: A Pretrained Generic VLN Agent

-[Code Clean Is In Progress, expected to release in late June]

 This repository contains source code to reproduce the results presented in the paper: